Overview of Intelligence Cards

 - Location - threat and hazard information related to a specific City

-The heading section identifies the entity summarized in this card, and provides the first and last dates when reporting about this entity was observed.
-The heading section also offers actions, including data exports and creating a share link for this card.
+The heading section identifies the entity summarized in this Intelligence Card™, and provides the first and last dates when reporting about this entity was observed.
+The heading section also offers actions, including data exports and creating a share link for this Intelligence Card.

 Risk Scores are provided for IP Addresses, Domains, Hashes, and Vulnerabilities.
 The score is based on a set of risk rules.
 Each rule triggers based on specific evidence, and can independently age out.
 The input sources for risk rules include Recorded Future's technical data collection, threat feeds, and context from 1M+ web sources including security researchers and blogs, social media, forums and more.